DosMike/SM-Formula/README.md

 You can use `sm_eval <formula>` or `sm_calc <formula>` to compute values, the result is displayed to you.
 This is available to all players, but only players with the RCon admin-flag can use ConVars!

-If you need to reload the configs, use `sm_formula_reload`.
+If you need to reload the configs, you can use `sm_formula_reload`.
 This should keep all user variables, unless assigned in `OnFormulasReloaded`.

+In case you want to unload all configs for some reason, you can do so with `sm_formula_unload` instead of `sm plugins unload formula`.
+This will keep current user vars in memory as well.
+This command as well as the reload command requires the config admin flag (This should come as no surprise, you're un-/reloading configs here).

 ## Plugins